 The Kayapo (Mebêngôkre), guardians of the forest

-With more than 12,000 people, the Mebêngôkre people, meaning people from the water, better known as Kayapó, have inhabited and protected for decades a vast region of the Amazon rainforest extending from northern Mato Grosso to southern Pará, particularly in the Rio Xingu valley, covering more than 13 million hectares, equivalent to the area of Greece.
+With over 12,000 people, the Mebêngôkre people, meaning people from the water, more commonly known as the Kayapó, have inhabited and protected for decades a vast region of the Amazon rainforest stretching from northern Mato Grosso to southern Pará, particularly in the Rio Xingu valley, covering over 13 million hectares, equivalent to the area of Greece.

-Kayapó is a word from the Tupi language meaning "similar to monkeys", given by other ethnic groups and eventually adopted by the natives when they began to be called that because of traditional body painting.
+Kayapó is a word from the Tupi language meaning "like monkeys," given by other ethnic groups and eventually adopted by the indigenous people when they began to be called this way due to a traditional body painting.

 The Panará

 About a century ago, they were not the only Kayapó in Brazil.
-About a thousand kilometers away, in the region extending from north of São Paulo to south of Goiás, lived the Southern Kayapó people, ancestors of the Panará people.
+About a thousand kilometers away, in the region stretching from northern São Paulo to southern Goiás, lived the Southern Kayapó people, ancestors of the Panará people.

-Although the name is the same, there was never much contact between the ancestors of these peoples.
-At the beginning of the 20th century, this group nearly disappeared, and the few surviving Panará migrated to northern Mato Grosso, where they became neighbors of the Mebêngôkre.
+Although the name is the same, there was never much of a relationship between the ancestors of these peoples.
+In the early 20th century, this group almost disappeared, and the few survivors of the Panará migrated to northern Mato Grosso, where they became neighbors of the Mebêngôkre.

-Today, it is estimated that there are approximately 500 Panará living in the indigenous territory of the same name.
+Today, there are estimated to be about 500 Panará living in the indigenous territory of the same name.

 Lifestyle

-In the Kayapo community, there is a chief per village whose main function is to coordinate all activities and pass on knowledge to young people to ensure the future.
+In the Kayapo community, there is a chief per village whose main function is to coordinate all activities and transmit knowledge to the young to ensure continuity.

-Despite their communal lifestyle, women and children are separate from men.
-They have their own way of life, their own rituals, their own way of experiencing things.
+Despite their characteristic communal lifestyle, women and children are separated from men.
+They have their own way of life, rituals, and way of experiencing things.

 They have a social organization based on solidarity and collective decision-making.

-The dwellings are built mainly of wood and palm leaves, arranged to facilitate community life in a sort of circular camp, with the Ngab at the center, a place where women gather to organize daily activities and men to discuss politics or do crafts.
+Their dwellings are primarily built from wood and palm leaves, organized to facilitate communal life in a kind of circular camp, with the Ngab at the center, a place where women gather to organize daily activities and men discuss politics or do crafts.

-Traditionally, the Kayapo do not wear clothing, but adorn themselves with body paint and jewelry rich in symbolism.
+Traditionally, the Kayapo do not wear clothes, but adorn themselves with body paint or jewelry with significant symbolism.
 Kayapo culture is rich in traditions, songs, and dances.
-Their colorful costumes and body paint are unique artistic expressions reflecting their deep connection with nature.
+Their colorful costumes and body paintings are unique artistic expressions reflecting their deep connection with nature.

-Kayapo jewelry is a work of art in itself.
-It is often crafted from natural materials such as bird feathers, seeds, shells, and animal teeth.
-These colorful and elaborate pieces are worn with pride, reflecting the importance of culture and nature in Kayapo life.
+Kayapo jewelry are works of art in themselves.
+They are often made from natural materials such as bird feathers, seeds, shells, and animal teeth.
+These colorful and elaborate jewels are worn with pride, reflecting the importance of culture and nature in the lives of the Kayapo.

 Media coverage

-The Kayapo people have become widely known to the general public since the media coverage of Chief Raoni in the late 1970s, with local media making him a natural figurehead in the fight to preserve the Amazon rainforest.
-They gained international recognition following a meeting with the singer Sting, which encouraged the creation of numerous foundations to protect their territories.
+The Kayapo people have been mainly known to the general public since the media coverage of Chief Raoni in the late 1970s, with local media making him a natural standard-bearer for the struggle to preserve the Amazon rainforest.

-Chief Raoni is instantly recognizable by the traditional lip plate that stretches his lower lip and which he wears with great pride.
-Since subsequent generations did not maintain this custom, the chief is one of the very last known lip-plate wearers in the world.
-Although over 90 years old, he continues the fight against deforestation and for the recognition of Indigenous rights in Brazil by participating in international meetings (UN, COP, etc.), regularly meeting with world leaders, and managing to maintain his stoicism, composure, dignity, and way of life, living in a simple hut.
+Although over 90 years old, he continues the fight against deforestation and for the recognition of indigenous rights in Brazil, participating in some international meetings (UN, COP…), regularly meeting world leaders while managing to maintain stoicism, distance, dignity, and his way of life, living in a simple hut.

 A harmonious coexistence